For F-1 Transfer Students

 After the release date, your Cornell admissions office will produce an I-20 for you within two to three weeks.
 The admissions office will require you to show proof of funding before issuing the Cornell I-20.

-Complete the check-in procedure on our website.
-Do not visit our office to check in.
+Complete the Required Status Activation procedure on our website.
+Do not visit our office to activate your status.

 Do I need to quarantine when I arrive?

 If I transfer my SEVIS record to Cornell for fall 2020, will I be considered a continuing or new student?